China, German promise closer financial cooperation

-BEIJING (AP) — China and Germany have promised to open their markets wider to each other’s banks and insurers, giving Beijing a diplomatic victory amid trade tension with Washington and other governments.
+BEIJING (AP) — China and Germany promised Friday to open their markets wider to each other’s banks and insurers, giving Beijing a burst of positive trade news amid conflicts with Washington and Europe.

-The two sides on Friday affirmed support for the global trading system that other governments worry is threatened by President Donald Trump’s “America first” policies.
+The two sides affirmed support for a global trading system that other governments worry is threatened by President Donald Trump’s “America first” policies.
+That followed a regular annual meeting between German’s finance minister and China’s economy czar.

-The announcement followed talks between German Finance Minister Olaf Scholz and China’s economy czar, Vice Premier Liu He.
+The initiatives reflect Beijing’s determination to press ahead with changes aimed at making its state-dominated economy more productive and to reduce reliance on the U.S. market by building commercial ties with other countries.

-China has tried without success to recruit Germany as an ally in its tariff war with Trump but Berlin has expressed support for global free trade.
+China has tried without success to recruit Germany as an ally in its tariff war with Trump.
+Berlin expresses support for free trade but Chancellor Angela Merkel has stressed her government is not taking sides.

 Most Read Business Stories